Table of Contents

 One of the biofuel facilities is The Bioenergy Technologies Office (BETO), which is cooperating with industry to grow the next-generation biofuels made from cellulosic and algae-based resources.
 Over the past years, BETO focused on cellulosic ethanol.
 These projects successfully established significant technologies for cellulosic ethanol production.
 As discussed before, “drop-in” fuel is one of the advances in hydrocarbon biofuels, which can work as petroleum substitutes in existing refineries, pipelines, tank pumps, vehicles, and smaller engines.

 The most typical blend of ethanol is E10 (90% gasoline, 10% ethanol).
 There are so-called flexible fuel vehicles designed to operate on E85 (a -ethanol-gasoline blend with 51%–83% ethanol, based on season and geography).
 E85 is an alternative fuel with a much higher content of ethanol compared to regular gasoline.
-Approximately 97% of types of gasoline in the United States have some ethanol.
+Approximately 97% of gasoline types in the United States have some ethanol.

 The standard method for producing ethanol from biomass is called fermentation.
-Through fermentation, bacteria and yeast or other microorganisms metabolize sugars and produce ethanol.
+Through fermentation, bacteria and yeast or other microorganisms metabolize sugar and produce ethanol.
 Ethanol (CH3CH2OH) is a colorless, transparent liquid.
 It is also known as grain alcohol, ethyl alcohol, and EtOH.
 Produced ethanol from all the materials discussed before has the same chemical formula.
 The type of feedstock is different based on the location and availability of the material (e.g. corn grain in the United States, sugar cane in Brazil, cellulosic feedstocks, wood chips, or crop residues), but the output is the same.

 Ethanol has a larger octane number than gasoline, offering premium blending properties.
 We need a minimum octane number for gasoline to prevent an engine from knocking and ensure drivability.
 Gasoline with low octane is mixed with 10% ethanol to reach the standard of 87 octanes.
 Ethanol has less energy per gallon compared to gasoline, and denatured ethanol (98% ethanol) has about 30% less energy than gasoline at the same weight.
 Ethanol’s impression on fuel economy is dependent on the ethanol percentage in the fuel and if an engine is optimized to work with gasoline or ethanol.

-Biodiesel is a liquid fuel made from renewable sources, as before-mentioned new and used animal fats and vegetable oils.
+Biodiesel is a liquid fuel made from renewable sources, as before-mentioned, new and used animal fats and vegetable oils.
 It is a cleaner-burning substitution for petroleum-based diesel fuel.
 Biodiesel is a biodegradable and non-toxic fuel and can be produced by the combination of alcohol with vegetable oil, animal fat, or waste cooking grease.

 Similar to petroleum-derived diesel, biodiesel is used to feed compression-ignition (diesel) engines.
 Biodiesel can be mixed with petroleum diesel in every percentage to make fuels the same as: